burnNturn/Getting-and-Cleaning-Data-project-2016/CodeBook.md

 All names are augmented with Mean or Std(standard deviation)

-###Data sets output to csv files
+###Data sets output to txt files
-Both data sets were outputed to csv files *data_mean_std.csv-tidy data set merged and cleaned up from original raw data set and extracted standard deviation and mean *avg_by_sub_act- tidy data set that averaged each mean and standard deviation measurement in relation to each subject and activity pair
+Both data sets were outputed to txt files *data_mean_std.txt-tidy data set merged and cleaned up from original raw data set and extracted standard deviation and mean *avg_by_sub_act.txt- tidy data set that averaged each mean and standard deviation measurement in relation to each subject and activity pair